outsidedav/swift/app_launch/mobile_applaunch.md

 # Managing app feature releases
 {: #mobile_applaunch}

-{{site.data.keyword.engage_full}} lets Developers build engaging apps by controlling reach, and roll out of app features that can provide measurable metrics.
-The service helps Developers to remove the coupling that exists today between app feature rollout, and app updates to production.
+{{site.data.keyword.engage_full}} lets developers build engaging apps by controlling reach, and roll out of app features that can provide measurable metrics.
+The service helps developers to remove the coupling that exists today between app feature rollout, and app updates to production.
 You can now publish features without exposing it to production to gradually release new versions of an app in a controlled manner.
 With the {{site.data.keyword.engage_short}} service, app owners have full control over feature rollout for a targeted segment.

 The {{site.data.keyword.engage_short}} service defines a feature, creates an audience based on device platforms (including custom audience attributes), and finally defines an engagement that choreographs the timing and placement of the feature.
 After SDKs are used, along with the feature and metrics attributes that are incorporated in the application, the service starts measuring audience experiences.
 You can now use your app based on this information to create customized customer engagements across various categories of your app users.